An introduction to CAM

 What is CAM?

-Complementary and alternative medicine (CAM) is a term used to describe a wide range of healing systems that are not considered part of mainstream or conventional Western medicine.
-The goal of conventional medicine is to find the physical source of a particular disease and then treat it.
+Complementary and alternative medicine (CAM) is a term used to describe a wide range of healing systems that are not typically considered part of mainstream or conventional Western medicine.
+The goal of conventional medicine is to find the physical source of a particular disease and treat it.
 For example, if a person has an infection, a conventional doctor may prescribe an antibiotic to kill the invading bacteria.
 CAM practitioners, on the other hand, take a more "holistic" approach to health care.
 They believe that health and disease involve a complex interaction of physical, spiritual, mental, emotional, genetic, environmental, and social factors.
 In order to treat a disease or promote good health, CAM practitioners treat the whole person.

 In the United States, this holistic approach to health has been labeled "alternative" for a variety of reasons.
 Sometimes it is difficult to scientifically test alternative therapies in the same way that prescription drugs are tested.
 The conventional medical community relies on scientific evidence when evaluating the safety and effectiveness of a particular therapy.
 And while researchers are now beginning to test CAM therapies, scientific studies have long been focused on conventional treatments, meaning there is more evidence as to whether they work or not.
-In addition, many non Western healing practices are not taught in United States medical schools, available to patients in U.S. hospitals, or covered by health insurance.
+In addition, many non-Western healing practices are not taught in U.S. medical schools, available to patients in U.S. hospitals, or covered by health insurance.

 What does complementary medicine and alternative medicine mean?

-The terms "complementary medicine" and "alternative medicine" sometimes mean the same thing, but they have different implications.
+The terms "complementary medicine" and "alternative medicine" sometimes mean the same thing.
+But they have different implications.
 Complementary medicine refers to therapies used in combination with conventional medicine, while alternative medicine is used in place of conventional medicine.
 An example of complementary medicine is using hypnotherapy (hypnosis) with pain medications to reduce anxiety and enhance relaxation in people recovering from severe burns.
 An example of alternative medicine would be following a special diet and taking herbs or vitamins rather than medications to treat attention deficit hyperactivity disorder (ADHD).

 What is integrative medicine?